 - Amie Hedblom, Ecolab

 - Jon Smieja, Andersen

-Interested in joining our efforts to advance a circular economy?
-Contact me to discuss Sustainable Growth Coalition membership.
-You can also sign up for our quarterly newsletter to keep up with all things circular economy, corporate sustainability, and the Coalition’s work.
-And, as always, I welcome you to reach out directly with your questions, thoughts, or feedback.
+If you are interested in joining our efforts to advance a circular economy, sign up for our quarterly newsletter to keep up with all things circular economy.